twneale/lens-manual/installing_updating_and_contributing.md

 - Node.js >=0.8.x
 - [Pandoc](http://johnmacfarlane.net/pandoc/installing.html) >= 1.11.x (for on-the-fly generation of the Lens manual from Markdown)

 Node.js is just used a development enviroment.
-You'll soon be able to create self-contained packages of the individual modules our the main app itself.
+You'll soon be able to create self-contained packages of the individual modules or the main app itself.

 ### Fresh install